 Choose your favourite white sanitary ware or re-use your existing pieces if they are still serviceable.
 Then, a quick changeover of taps and wastes, if they need changing, for an instant refresh which keeps a bathroom refit very cost effective.

 Black taps and showers are much more mainstream nowadays and you’ll see lots of examples of inspiring room sets on Instagram or Pinterest, using black accessories, encouraging you to make the switch.
 Or just open any home interest magazine for further encouragement.

 Wood accessories will ground everything beautifully, and be bold here too, you don’t necessarily need to favour the paler traditional, blonde woods.
 A darker timber, like walnut, will still add to the Scandi look while creating a modern vibe.

 Wooden wash stands are my favourite when using countertop basins; long timber shelves that hold all your bathroom essentials, also look great in a bathroom — I’d place the less attractive of these in natural woven shopping baskets or tote bags (these can hang from door hooks on the back of the door) and I like to hide the loo rolls in large lidded containers, I have an oversized black ginger jar that holds six loo rolls and still manages to look elegant on my bathroom floor, without drawing too much attention.

 Look out for unusual containers at vintage shops or boot fairs, a little bit of the unconventional will go a long way to create the bathroom of your dreams.

-Give your bathroom the love it deserves; download the latest Multipanel brochure and see the Linda Barker and Heritage Collection of waterproof wall panels.
+Give your bathroom the love it deserves; download the latest Multipanel brochure and see the Linda Barker and Heritage Collection of bathroom wall panels.